 Second, coffins, caskets, and shrouds made of biodegradable substances like bamboo, wicker, silk, or hemp should be used instead of modern materials such as metal or concrete.
 Wood that is sustainably harvested is also a good option.
-You can find a list of preferred materials suggested and certified by the Green Burial Council on their website.

 - Avoid Concrete Vaults